mac-theobio/QMEE/README.md

 __Under construction__

-Directories with editble course content:
+Directories with editable course content:
 * <repo>/ contains the index document for the website
 * admin contains administrative materials
 * topics contains an overview page for each topic (roughly a week of the course